Willys Jeep FC-150 Forward Control Pickup

 The Willys Jeep Forward Control, also known as the FC, was a pick-up truck that was produced by Willys and then Kaiser Jeep from 1956 to 1965.
 It was also assembled in other international markets.
 The layout featured a cab-over (forward control) design, meaning the driver sits above the front axle and in front of the engine.

 The FC was available in several models, including the FC-150, FC-170, and FC-170 DRW.
 The FC-150 had a wheelbase of 81 inches and a payload capacity of 1,500 pounds, while the FC-170 had a wheelbase of 103.5 inches and a payload capacity of 3,500 pounds.
 The FC-170 DRW had dual rear wheels for increased carrying capacity.

 The Forward Control models were primarily marketed as work vehicles for corporate, municipal, military, as well as civilian use.
-Regular pickup box beds were standard, but customers were offered a large number of "Jeep approved" specialized bodies from outside suppliers.
+Regular pickup box beds were standard, but customers were offered many "Jeep-approved" specialized bodies from outside suppliers.

 The FC's cab-over-engine design gave it a short turning radius and improved maneuverability, making it well-suited for off-road use.
-It was powered by a variety of engines, including the Hurricane F-head 4-cylinder engine and the Super Hurricane L-head 6-cylinder engine, both designed by Willys.
+It was powered by various engines, including the Hurricane F-head 4-cylinder engine and the Super Hurricane L-head 6-cylinder engine, both designed by Willys.